TirendazAcademy/Awesome-Data-Science-Resources/README.md

 So what are you waiting for?
 Explore the world of data science with us and become an expert in this exciting field!

-If you like this repo, don't forget to star it ✨
+If you like this repo, don't forget to star it ✨ Let's dive in!

 # ![](https://github.com/TirendazAcademy/Awesome-Data-Science-Resources/blob/main/Images/Data-Science.png)